Skip to main content

 Energy Supply through Clean Conversion Technologies

-This profile focuses on the energy conversion processes and systems for generating and distributing primarily electrical power, district heating and cooling, and clean water.
+The profile Energy Supply through Clean Conversion Technologies focuses on sustainable energy conversion processes and systems for generating and distributing electrical power, district heating and cooling, and water treatment to drinking water quality.
+Within this profile, we also address turbomachinery development and applications and sustainable energy solutions for transportation.
 We cover the evolution of conventional energy systems to integrate a growing share of renewables and the challenges demanding further evaluation and innovation towards broader electrification, energy storage, efficient co-generation, polygeneration, transmission and improved solutions for energy supply-side management.

 Energy in Buildings and Cities